rparak/rparak/README.md

 A strong enthusiast for robotics, machine learning, and computer vision.
 Interested in basically everything related to robotics and automation.

-A detailed-focused researcher with hands-on experience in the field of general robotics, such as motion planning, machine learning, and Industry 4.0.
+A detailed-focused researcher with hands-on experience in the field of general robotics, such as motion planning, kinematics, machine learning, and Industry 4.0.
 Ability to effectively solve complex engineering problems and adapt to change.
 Accustomed to working under pressure for extended periods of time and meeting tight deadlines.

 Very good presentation skills acquired through presentations at various conferences and university courses.
 Ability to lead and motivate people based on experience leading a team of n-member Bachelor / Master students.